-In California, foreclosures take approximately 3 1/2 months to complete from the date the Notice of Default is recorded.
-This should give you plenty of time to find a new place to live, providing your landlord agrees.
-If the seller is selling the home as a short sale, it could take longer to close, which will give you more time to find a new home.
+In California, foreclosures typically take about 3 1/2 months to complete from the date the notice of default is recorded.
+That should give you plenty of time to find a new place to live, provided your landlord agrees to let you stay that long.

 Your rights as a tenant in foreclosure vary depending on whether you have signed a lease or are renting month to month.
-According to The Helping Families Save Their Homes Act of 2009, month-to-month tenants have a minimum of 90 days to move, but other laws vary.
-Bear in mind that even if your landlord is not paying the mortgage, a tenant is still required in most states to continue to pay rent.
+According to the federal Helping Families Save Their Homes Act of 2009, month-to-month tenants have a minimum of 90 days to move, and tenants with a lease have the right to stay in the home until the leasing agreement has expired.

 - Moving companies and rental trucks

 - Any other expenses incurred to find a new home